Cincinnati Reds: Contemporary era (2003–present)

 The 2023 season found the Reds in contention for a wild card berth up until the final weekend of the season.
 They eventually fell short of a playoff berth by 2 games with a record of 82–80.
 The team was led by a group of young players including rookies Spencer Steer, Matt McLain and Elly De La Cruz.
 De La Cruz caused quite a buzz from the beginning of his mid-season call up and in his 15th career game became the first Red to hit for the cycle since Eric Davis in 1989.
 At the end of the season, retirement speculation surrounded former MVP Joey Votto.

 With high hopes of competing in the 2024 season, the Reds started off strong, beginning the season 14–11, winning the season series against the 2023 NLCS runner-up Philadelphia Phillies 4–3.
 However, they went 9–18 in the month of May, dropping their chances of making the playoffs.
 While the Reds went on to play well against contenders, they struggled against teams playing under .500.
 This ultimately made them fall short, specifically in one run games where they ranked second-to-last in MLB, only in front of the Chicago White Sox.

 On September 22, 2024, the Reds fired manager David Bell with only five games remaining in the season.
 Bench coach Freddie Benavides was named interim manager.
 The Reds also fired co-bench coach and infield coach Jeff Pickler.
 On October 4, 2024, the team announced that Terry Francona would be hired as the team's next manager.

 On October 8, 2024, the Reds fired hitting coach Joel McKeithan and his assistants, Terry Bradshaw and Tim Lamonte.
 On October 24, 2024, the Reds announced that former Red and Cleveland Guardians hitting coach Chris Valaika would be the team's new director of hitting and MLB hitting coach.

 The Reds bounced back in 2025.
 With offseason trades for Gavin Lux and Brady Singer, the Reds improved their depth both in the field and at the plate.
-This turned out to be prudent, as top pitching prospect Rhett Lowder - slated to be a fixture in the rotation - was sidelined before the season even began.
-They did not get swept in 2025 until the August 25-27 series at Los Angeles Dodgers and would be swept one more time in the Sept 12-14 series at Athletics.
-They finished the season 83-79, but by virtue of winning the season series against the New York Mets 4-2, the Reds would make their first postseason appearance since the shortened 2020 season and first 162-game-season postseason appearance since 2013.
-Unfortunately, the Reds would lose the Wild Card round to the Dodgers in two games.
+This turned out to be prudent, as top pitching prospect Rhett Lowder – slated to be a fixture in the rotation – was sidelined before the season even began.
+They did not get swept in 2025 until the August 25–27 series at Los Angeles Dodgers and would be swept one more time in the Sept 12–14 series at Athletics.
+They finished the season 83–79, but by virtue of winning the season series against the New York Mets 4–2, the Reds would make their first postseason appearance since the shortened 2020 season and first 162-game-season postseason appearance since 2013.
+The Reds would lose the Wild Card round to the Dodgers in two games.